MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/ApplicationDesignDetails/design-details-planning-parameters.md

   - "sv-se"
 ---
 # Design Details: Planning Parameters
-This topic describes the different planning parameters that you can use in [!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)].
+This topic describes the different planning parameters that you can use in FIX INCLUDE HERE<!--[!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)] -->.

  The way in which the planning system controls item supply is determined by various settings on the item card or SKU, and settings in manufacturing setup.
 The following table shows how these parameters are used for planning.